 The right for the Company to receive a share of the capital appreciation arising on the individual mortgages, as set out in the original loan agreements, is classified as an embedded derivative, in accordance with the principles of IAS 39.
 The embedded derivative has been valued separately from the host contract using current HPI.
-No estimate has been made of the effect of future HPI as the directors do not consider it is possible to provide a reliable estimate.
+No estimate has been made of the effect of future HPI as the directors do not consider it possible to provide a reliable estimate.
 As a borrower could sell immediately, spot price is deemed more appropriate to use

-The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
-A corresponding embedded derivative liability has therefore been recognised in the balance sheet (note 12)
+The Company is contractually obliged to pay to the Note holders or the swap provider any amounts received from mortgage customers for the shared appreciation.
+Corresponding derivative liabilities have therefore been recognised in the balance sheet (note 12)